JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-02/semantic-versionning-with-azure-pipeline-and-docker/index.md

 ---
 title: "Semantic Versionning with Azure Pipeline and Docker"
 description: "This is a solution, not the solution.
-And it works nicely as a first step toward semantic versionning automation."
+And it works nicely as a first step toward semantic versioning automation."
 image: 2024-07-24-logos-ms-azure-and-python.jpeg
 imageAlt: "Logos of Microsoft Azure and Python"
 date: 2026-02-02